infection/site/src/guide/compare.md

 One of the best initiatives in the PHP community is a Developer Experience improvements.

 Let's have an example of `configure` command of Infection.
-The typical mutation framework works like:
+The typical mutation library works like:

 * you run mutation tool
 * it does not find a config file and fails with an error message